News · Cataract surgery · Updated May 2026

 You must not drive on the day of surgery.
 From 24 to 48 hours after first-eye routine cataract surgery, most patients meet the DVLA Group 1 visual standard (read a number plate at 20 metres in good daylight) and can drive.
 Group 2 (HGV / PCV) drivers face stricter binocular acuity and visual field standards and should defer driving until reviewed at the post-op check.
 You do not need to notify the DVLA after routine cataract surgery unless your vision falls below the standard.

-Read more: Driving after cataract surgery UK 2026: DVLA rules & timeline.
+Read more: Driving after cataract surgery: DVLA rules & timeline.

 Red flags: when to call the clinic urgently